George-Sucuzhanay/recipes-mern-web-app/README.md

 <img src="./client/src/assets/logo.png" width= 100px>

-# 🧑‍🍳 Recipe CRUD App 🧑‍🍳
+# 🧑‍🍳 Cooking Vault App 🧑‍🍳

-XYZ is a intuitive web application that organizes your favorite recipes.
+The Cooking Vault is a intuitive web application that organizes your favorite recipes.
 You can view, delete, edit and create entirely new recipes that satisfy your taste buds.
 The goal is to have a personalized recipes at the touch of a button.
 Our app offers step-by-step instructions of your favorite recipes, ingredients, images, rating and cook time.

 ## 👩🏽‍🚀 Feature List:
 * Create new recipes items to your list